GluuFederation/docs-ce-prod/3.1.4/source/operation/security.md

 Gluu Server offers set of a basic user management features, which inlcude simplistic sign up feature.
 Generally, it's not recommended to employ those features in production unless there is no way around it at that moment.
 Otherwise, consider next:

-- Make sure no scripts are enabled at "Configuration -> Manage Custom scripts -> User Registration" page
+- Make sure no scripts are enabled at `Configuration` > `Manage Custom scripts` > `User Registration` page
-- Make sure that "Self-Service Password Reset" control at "Configuration -> Organization configuration" page is set to "Disabled"
+- Make sure that `Self-Service Password Reset` control at `Configuration` > `Organization configuration` page is set to `Disabled`

 ## oxAuth / Authentication

 oxAuth is at heart of Gluu Server framework, handling authentication for the rest of components.
 Its secureness is paramount for the integrity of the whole instance.

-- Make sure only needed authentication scripts are enabled at "Configuration -> Manage Custom scripts -> Person Authentication".
+- Make sure only needed authentication scripts are enabled at `Configuration` > `Manage Custom scripts` > `Person Authentication`.
 It's extremely important to disable any authentication method you don't consider secure enough (or needed) there, as otherwise a malicious third party may try to manipulate an user into using a less secure authentication method by pre-selecting it explicitly through adding "acr_values=" parameter to OIDC authorization request

-- Consider enabling brute-force attack protection by setting "authenticationProtectionConfiguration" to "True" at "Configuration -> JSON Configuration -> oxAuth" page
+- Consider enabling brute-force attack protection by setting "authenticationProtectionConfiguration" to `True` at `Configuration` > `JSON Configuration` > `oxAuth` page

 - Review values chosen for `sessionIdUnusedLifetime` and `sessionIdLifetime` at `Configuration` > `JSON Configuration` > `oxAuth` page and make sure sessions won't last longer than an average user would need; longer living sessions present higher risks of session hijacking and unauthorized access from shared/public devices